 You might also be interested in other resources related to Cholera:

-- Community-facing messages for specific OCV campaigns - materials for round 4 (November 2018) can be downloaded here.
+- Community-facing messages for the December 2019 OCV campaign can be downloaded here.